 Define custom attributes for user flows

 For each application, you might have different requirements for the information you want to collect during sign-up.
-Azure AD comes with a built-in set of information stored in attributes, such as Given Name, Surname, City, and Postal Code.
-With Azure AD, you can extend the set of attributes stored on a guest account when the external user signs up through a user flow.
+Microsoft Entra External ID comes with a built-in set of information stored in attributes, such as Given Name, Surname, City, and Postal Code.
+With Microsoft Entra External ID, you can extend the set of attributes stored on a guest account when the external user signs up through a user flow.

-You can create custom attributes in the Azure portal and use them in your self-service sign-up user flows.
+You can create custom attributes in the Microsoft Entra admin center and use them in your self-service sign-up user flows.
 You can also read and write these attributes by using the Microsoft Graph API.
 Microsoft Graph API supports creating and updating a user with extension attributes.
 Extension attributes in the Graph API are named by using the convention

 extension_<extensions-app-id>_attributename.
 For example:

 <extensions-app-id> is specific to your tenant.
-To find this identifier, navigate to Azure Active Directory > App registrations > All applications.
+To find this identifier, navigate to Identity > Applications > App registrations > All applications.
 Search for the app that starts with "aad-extensions-app" and select it.
 On the app's Overview page, note the Application (client) ID.

 Create a custom attribute